 “Got to be twenty one, no driving offenses on record, can’t be no criminal, and must be sane or least show some damn common sense.”

 Eve smiled and questioned, “How the hell they let you get qualified.
-All I can see is the fact that you were way past twenty one.”
+All I can see is the fact that you are way past twenty one.”

 “Damn woman,” he said and stood up.
 “Let me show you what for.”

 Woody pulled back the opening of his leather jacket to reveal a shiny leather belt holster, “This here is the special order exotic shark holster.
-And, my baby here is a Glock 19.
+And, my baby I call round trip here is a Glock 19.
 The famous one on television and in the movies.”

 “You know how to use that gun?”
 She asked.